MeshInspector/mrbind/README.md

 * On Linux, if you have more than one version installed, pass e.g. `-DClang_DIR=/usr/lib/cmake/clang-18` to CMake to select the desired version.
 (Or an env variable with the same name.)

-  To install libclang on Windows:
+  To install libclang on Ubuntu:
   ```
   VER=18
   wget https://apt.llvm.org/llvm.sh